Personal wellbeing harmonised standard

 ONS has published data on mode effects for two interviewer led modes (telephone and face to face), showing significant mode effects.
 This is consistent with other research on the Annual Population Survey, and Community Life Survey.
-Because of this, it is not recommended to compare data from this principle that has been collected in different modes.
+Because of this, it is not recommended to compare data from this standard that has been collected in different modes.

-Comparability of this principle and other measures
+Comparability of this standard and other measures

-Surveys that used this principle
+Surveys that used this standard

 - Armed Forces Continuous Attitude Survey (2019), happiness and satisfaction